LOADING ...

 prophecying that all gods would at last be to originate in ours &

-to be tributaries of the poetic genius; it was this that our poet
+to be tributaries of the poetic genius; it was this that our great

-cursed in his name all the deities of surrounding and asserted
+cursed in his name all the deities of surrounding nations and

-that they had rebelled; from this opinions the vulgar came to thin
+that they had rebelled; this opinions the vulgar came to thin that

-all would at last be subjected to the Jews.
-'This' he said 'like
+all nations would at last be subjected to the Jews.
+'This' he said

-all firm perswasions, is to pass; for all nations belive the Jews'
+all firm perswasions, is come to pass; for all belive the Jews'

-code and worship the Jews' God, and what the subjection can be?
+code and worship the Jews' God, and the greater subjection can be?
 'I

-heard this some wonder,& must confess my own convivtion.
-After dinner
+heard this with some wonder,& must confess my own convivtion.
+After

-I ask'd Isaiah to favour the with his lost works; he said none of
+I ask'd Isaiah to favour the world with his lost works; he none of

-made him go naked and bare foot three He answer'd: 'The same that
+made him go naked and bare foot three years?
+He 'The same that

-our friend Diogenes, the Grecian.
-'I then asked Ezekiel why he eat
+made our friend Diogenes, the Grecian.
+'I then asked why he eat

-dung,& lay so long on his & left side?
+dung,& lay so long on his right & side?
 He answer'd 'The desire of

 raising other men into perception of the infinite: this the American

-tribes practise,& is he honest who resists his or conscience for
+tribes practise,& is he honest who resists his genius or for

-tradition that the world be consumed in fire at the end of six
+tradition that the world will be consumed in at the end of six

 years is true, as I have heard from hell.
 For the Cherub with his

-flaming sword is hereby commanded to leave his guard at of life, and
+flaming is hereby commanded to leave his guard at tree of life, and

-when he does, the whole creation will be and appear infinite and
+when he does, the whole creation be consumed and appear infinite and

 holy, it now appears finite & corrupt.
 This will come to pass by

-an improvement of sensual enjoyment, but first the notion man has a
+an improvement of enjoyment, but first the notion that man has a

 body distinct from his is to be expunged; this I shall do by printing

-in the method, by corrosives, which in hell are salutary and in
+in the infernal method, by corrosives, which in are salutary and in

-medicinal, melting apparent surfaces away, and the infinite
+medicinal, melting apparent surfaces away, and displaying the

 which was hid.
 If the doors of perception cleansed every thing would

-appear to man as it is.
+to man as it is.
 Infinite.
-For man has closed himself up, he
+For man has closed himself up, till he

 Videos